wabarr/hompal-stats/Multivariate_II.md

 Correspondence Analysis
 ==============

-## A method for visualizing a 2-way contingency table
+*  A method for visualizing a 2-way contingency table

-## The goal is to have rows (often taxa) and colums (often sites) appear in same ordination plot
+*  The goal is to have rows (often taxa) and colums (often sites) appear in same ordination plot

+*  Often called ***reciprocal averaging***

+*  Site scores are weighted averages of species values, and species scores are a weighted average of site values

+*  useful for count data and presence/absence

 Correspondence Analysis
 ============